Skip to main content

 Organization roles are available on the Pro plan and above.
 Some feature roles and capabilities require the Enterprise plan.

-For granular, feature-by-feature restrictions (app allowlists, node denylists, concurrency limits), see Custom User Roles.
-That is a separate, complementary system that restricts what composable roles grant.
+For granular, feature-by-feature restrictions (app allowlists, node denylists, concurrency limits), see Custom Roles.
+That is a separate, complementary system that restricts what organization roles grant.
+A user can hold multiple custom roles at the same time.

 How it works